PEXANE2/azure-docs.tr-tr/articles/network-watcher/network-watcher-security-group-view-rest.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Ziyaret [denetimi ağ güvenlik grupları (NSG) Ağ İzleyicisi ile](network-watcher-security-group-view-powershell.md) ağ güvenlik gruplarının doğrulama otomatikleştirme hakkında bilgi edinmek için.
+Ağ güvenlik gruplarının doğrulanmasını otomatik hale getirmeyi öğrenmek için ağ [İzleyicisi ile ağ güvenlik grupları (NSG) denetimini](network-watcher-security-group-view-powershell.md) ziyaret edin.